 !dea viruses spread rapidly

-In the 1980’s a young man named Paul decided he was going to build a guitar in wood shop class.
+In the 1980’s a young man named Paul decided he was going to build a guitar in woodshop class.
 That’s when the luthiery virus landed on the shores of Annapolis.
 At the time there were two major guitar manufactures, Gibson and Fender.
 Paul – the curious guitar nerd he is – decides to combine the best aspects of both brands into one super guitar.
 The custom 24 is born and musicians across the world slowly start noticing the instruments being born by the bay.
 While frankenstein-ing his amazing hybrid creation Paul becomes known in the area as a reputable guitar guy and takes on challenging repairs and mods learning what to do and more importantly what not to do while building a quality guitar.
 Bird inlays are cut out and the groundwork for future luthiers in Maryland is laid.

 Soon the idea virus spreads and other interested enthusiasts who notice what’s happening in Annapolis.
 They ask themselves “If that guy can do it, why can’t I?” <—crux of the idea virus.
-Shops opened up, garages started filling with tools and a small could of maple and mahogany sawdust began to form around the surrounding counties.
+Shops opened up, garages started filling with tools and a small cloud of maple and mahogany sawdust began to form around the surrounding counties.
 The virus reaches a new level of infection and before you know it everyone from Ocean City to Deep Creek Lake knows a guy with their own line of guitars.
 An alphabet soup of brands fills the state.
 TTD Guitars, MDD Guitars, BTH Guitars, PBJ Guitars all with varying degrees of quality each following in the footsteps of the person who has walked the path before them not knowing that this path only leads to a mirage.
-Eventually a luthier must begin to blaze their own trail in order to succeed in an industry where intellectual property rights are non existent and ferrel copy cats run wild.
-Each offering up a special secret sauce as to why their instruments are better then the guys next door.
+Eventually, a luthier must begin to blaze their own trail in order to succeed in an industry where intellectual property rights are nonexistent and ferrel copy cats run wild.
+Each offering up a special secret sauce as to why their instruments are better than the guys next door.
 The virus slowly starts to claim its first causalities.

 Thirty-three years after that West Street shop opened up in Annapolis, the luthier bug is in full domino effect mode.
 One guy opens up a shop, then another and another.
 At this point there is no excuse for any guitar player in Maryland to be jamming on something that’s not set up correctly.
 Every time someone pops a string, a new repair shop opens.
 Lots of luthiers got their start at Pauls big factory – now on Kent Island – and like spores falling off the host mushroom, take root in the surrounding counties speckling the Chesapeake Bay watershed with bone dust and bandsaws.
 So this begs the question, What was it about Pauls shop that lead to their success?
 A few things.
 Quality instruments, definitely.
 Endorsements, you betcha.
 Smart business decisions, oh yeah.
 Talent, hard work and tenacity for perfection, couldn’t have said it better myself.
 But, there are a few other factors that lead to this lighting in a bottle circumstance.
 One of them, investors.
 Yes, it’s true.
 Cash flow is the wind in the sales of a small business.
 Without cash a business is stuck in the bay going nowhere fast.
 At the whim of the tides waiting for the brackish water to carry it out to the Atlantic.
 Some of those early endorsers were also investors.
 It’s a smart move and quite the compliment to the builder.
 “Not only will I play your guitars, here’s a big ol’ check to build a few hundred more.
 Pay me back later.”
 Yes please!
 Another big reason for his success, the mysterious factor out of our control that has the ability to take a business to the next level when positioned in the right place at the right…time.
 The 80’s were a hot decade for the electric guit-fiddle.
 Video killed the radio star and big hair and spandex were cool beans dude.
 Every guy wanted to be on stage in front of Marshall stacks dive bombing the shit out of a Floyd Rose.
 If the 60’s-70’s were the hayday for the electric guitar the 80’s were prime years.
 The market was ripe for a new brand of sleek, sexy, handcrafted, boutique instruments.
 Paul caught the wave peek crest on 146th street and rode that sucker all the way down to the inlet.
 Woo-wee what a ride!